 The McDougal Center has services and facilities designed specifically for graduate students.
 Created in 1997 through a generous gift from the late Alfred McDougal ’53 and his wife Nancy Lauter, its mission extends beyond the walls of HGS throughout Yale and New Haven.
 It's a place for graduate students and a collection of grad student-focused service offices that help you make the most of your life inside and outside of the classroom, library, and lab at Yale.

 The McDougal Center is a great physical space, with the large and comfortable restored McDougal Common Room and Blue Dog Café, meeting rooms, resources, and offices for the Graduate Student Assembly and the McDougal GSL staff and fellows, and other collaborating grad services.

 Graduate Student Life at the McDougal Center consists of 20 Graduate Student Life Fellows and 2 professional staff who organize events and services for your needs and interests throughout your time at Yale.

-The McDougal Center Endowment supports the Center facilities and 5 collaborating offices to serve you:
+The McDougal Center Endowment supports the Center facilities and 5 collaborating offices to serve graduate students like you:

 - Graduate School Office for Diversity and Equal Opportunity (ODEO)